WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an1/an1.41-50.pli.md

 title: Paṇihitaaccha vagga - The Chapter On Directing The Mind
 description: The Buddha contrasts the misdirected and well-directed mind, and explains the importance of directing the mind.
 fetter: ignorance
-tags: mind, direction, corruption, serenity, clarity, flexibility, change, radiance, defilements
+tags: mind, direction, corruption, serenity, clarity, flexibility, change, radiance, defilements, an, an1
 id: an1.41-50
 ---